The Moth of Moonbi: Production

 In the end the paid-up capital of the company was £7,000, and the uncalled capital was £4,240.

-On-location filming took place in Queensland, at three primary locations: near Spicer's Peak, at Franklyn Vale cattle station, and under the Sleeping Assyrian, a mountain in the Rosevale Valley.
+On-location filming took place in Queensland, at three primary locations: near Spicers Peak, at Franklyn Vale cattle station, and under the Sleeping Assyrian, a mountain in the Rosevale Valley.
 The film unit, comprising a total of eighteen members, included a bush chef and a supply of sheep and fowl.
 The lead roles were played by Doris Ashwin and Marsden Hassell, who later married.

 Chauvel was thrown off his horse during filming but escaped injury.

 Reception

 The film was highly popular in Queensland but it fared less well in the Southern states.
 Despite this, the movie made a reported profit of £1,300 and Chauvel made another film for the company, Greenhide (1926).

 Mabel Forrest was very pleased with the film.

-On 7 July 1926 "The Moth of Moombi" was screened at the RSL Hall in the town of Castle Creek (now called Theodore), which was part of the Dawson Valley Irrigation Scheme.
-The artists who were filming "Greenhide" on Walloon Station were among those present.
+On 7 July 1926, The Moth of Moombi was screened at the RSL Hall in the town of Castle Creek (now called Theodore), which was part of the Dawson Valley Irrigation Scheme.
+The artists who were filming Greenhide on Walloon Station were among those present.
 On 21 December 1928, the film was the first film shown at the (now heritage-listed) Majestic Picture Theatre in Malanda, Queensland.